 Industry and sector insights drive our ability to create solutions that get results.
-That’s why we partner with government, education and training providers, workforce development organizations, labor organizations, and community resources to focus on industry workforce needs within our region.
-These partnerships allow for industry-led dialogue to address the critical workforce needs of employers and to generate solutions that benefit businesses and workers.
+That’s why we partner with government, education and training providers, workforce development organizations, labor unions, and community resources to focus on industry workforce needs within our region.
+These partnerships allow for industry-led dialogue to address the critical workforce needs of employers and generate solutions that benefit businesses and workers.

 As the construction industry grows, we’re focused on addressing workforce challenges and opportunities for workers and the economy.
 We’re investing in workforce development initiatives and partnerships with industry leaders and agencies to build a skilled workforce pipeline to cover new work and a retiring workforce.
-Learn more about our workforce development initiatives.

 The demand for healthcare services will continue to increase as our population grows and as we live longer.
 Advances in technology allow healthcare professionals to prevent, diagnose and manage health and illness better than ever before.
 But that’s creating challenges for society and the healthcare industry, including a demand for an ever-increasing workforce with ever-increasing skills.
-Learn more about our workforce development initiatives.